Bill Gates | |

 ^ Bolger, Joe (May

-the richest man in the world, says Bill Gates"
+the richest man in the world, says Bill Gates".
+The Times (UK).

 Retrieved March 31, 2008.